Vagente/Django-Web-Admin/README.md

 - dashboard with basic system info.
 (Allow all user)
 - journalctl log display (Allow stuff authenticated with OTP)
+- Django built in admin site which requires OTP to access
 - OTP auth middleware for websocket to prevent access from non-otp verified user.

 ## Compatibility